ENGINEERDK/theta_terminal_data_wrapper/README.md

 ## Features

-1. Starts the Theta Terminal connection in backgroud automatically.
+1. Starts the Theta Terminal connection in backgroud automatically.[Not supported now]
 2. Downloads the data in CSV files using below commands.

 ## Example Commands

 Example usage commands:
 Copy and execute the commands below in your terminal directly from project root, CSV data will be saved in project root.

+### List roots Data:
+#### List all roots:
+1. option 2. stock 3. index
+   `python main.py roots data stock`
+   `python main.py roots data option`

 ### Stocks Historical Data: